 - What work or task has the PSD been trained to perform?

-Psychiatric service dogs are not required to wear vests, ID tags, specific harnesses, and owners do not need to carry around ID cards or certifications.
-Many PSD owners use these items voluntarily to help them manage interactions in public.
-PSD owners, in particular, can be self-conscious about their invisible disability and use a Psychiatric Service Dog letter or service dog gear to ward off potentially embarrassing inquiries.
-The DOT has also stated that airlines can weigh the presence of things like harnesses, vests, and tags to determine whether a dog is a PSD.
+PSD owners, in particular, can be self-conscious about their invisible disability and use service dog gear to ward off potentially embarrassing inquiries.
+The DOT has also stated that airlines can weigh the presence of service dog gear like harnesses, vests, and tags to determine whether a dog is a PSD.

 - The PSD has been individually trained to do work or perform tasks for the owner.